 By learning about these disruptive trends, your software development team can be more prepared to effectively manage them.
 One way to do this is to download the State of Aerospace & Defense Software Development Survey to learn what aerospace and defense developers said about everything from Cloud-based technologies to software security.

-Disruption: Technology Trends in Aerospace and Defense
+Disruption: Aerospace and Defense 2019 Trends

 Innovative technologies and manufacturing processes within the aerospace and defense industries have led to the development of evermore sophisticated systems.
 Increasingly, these modern and cutting-edge systems depend on highly complex software.